52 Weird and Unique Things To Do In Tokyo

 Check out Le Shiner for unicorn-themed foods, including unicorn-shaped ice cream and rainbow grilled cheese sandwiches.
 Totti Candy Factory is famous for its picture-perfect, massive rainbow cotton candy.
 You’ll definitely need a friend to help you finish these.

-Don’t forget to take an Instagram picture and show all your friends at home the weird things to do in Tokyo!
+Don’t forget to take an Instagram picture and show all your friends at home the weird things to do in Tokyo.
+If you’re looking for more cute and Instagramable food in Tokyo, check out my running list of cute and kawaii food in Tokyo

 9. Check out Tokyo Station's Character Street

-Find Studio Ghibli, Pokemon, Crayon Shinchan, Ultraman, Dragonball, Miffy, and more at Tokyo Station’s Character Street!
-It’s a perfect place to get some souvenir shopping done, because there are gifts you can find here that you’d be pressed to find anywhere else, especially outside of Japan.
+Find Studio Ghibli, Pokemon, Crayon Shinchan, Ultraman, One Piece, Miffy, and more at Tokyo Station’s Character Street!
+It’s a perfect place to get some souvenir shopping done, because there are unique souvenirs here that you won’t find anywhere else outside of Japan.

-If you’re into some of these fandoms, be sure to check out my post about Pokemon things to do in Tokyo and Studio Ghibli things to do in Tokyo
+If you’re into some of these fandoms, be sure to check out my posts about Pokemon things to do in Tokyo and Studio Ghibli things to do in Tokyo.

 weird things to do in tokyo, unique things to do in tokyo, character street, gotokuji cat temple, mario kart, real like mario kart in tokyo, monster cafe, robot restaurant, sailor moon restaurant, ninja experience, weird tokyo experiences